alexandrelombard/akka-sre/akka-sarl/README.md

-# Akka Sarl
+# SRE Template

-Implementation of a Sarl Runtime Environment using Akka.io.
+(Almost) Basic template for implementing a SRE from scratch.

 Note: This project is mainly a todo list for planning the mapping of Sarl multiagent concepts to the Akka's actor model concepts.
 The rest is purely tests for studying how it's possible to map the concepts.